Pambula, New South Wales: History

-The area was populated by the Thaua Aboriginal people, with shell middens dating back 3000 years.
+The area underwent significant change with sea level rise 18,000 to 7,500 years ago which completely displaced inhabitants of previous coastal areas and resulted in dramatic changes in distributions of peoples.
+Aboriginal people lived over the area, with shell middens dating back 3000 years.
+At the time of contact with colonial settlers, the Thaua Aboriginal people lived in the area.
 In 1797, the European voyager George Bass explored the area.

 The name Pambula is derived from its Dharwa name, pronounced "panboola", meaning 'twin waters'.
 The name was also spelled 'Panbula' by colonial settlers, although Pambula came to be used for postal purposes.
 Pambula had become the more commonly used name, by 1915.
 The official name, recorded by the Lands Department and Geographical Names Board, only changed, from Panbula to Pambula, in September 1967.

 Pambula is a historic village with its first European settlers thought to have been the Imlay brothers who established cattle runs on the Pambula River flats in the 1830s.
-The village of Pambula situated on the flats near the river was planned in 1843 by surveyor Townsend and the first school and churches were built there, but frequent flooding led to the village being relocated to its present site on higher ground.
+The village of Pambula situated on the flats near the river was planned in 1843 by surveyor Thomas Scott Townsend and the first school and churches were built there but frequent flooding led to the village being relocated to its present site on higher ground.

-Captain John Lloyd, RN, acquired land in 1844 with his severance pay when he left the Royal Navy, and built The Grange on the hill near the river.
+Captain John Lloyd RN acquired land in 1844 with his severance pay when he left the Royal Navy and built The Grange on the hill near the river.
 At about that time he invited the family of Syms Covington to move there.
 Covington had joined the second survey expedition of HMS Beagle as a fiddler and cabin boy.
 He became an assistant and manservant to Charles Darwin during the voyage and for a few years afterwards before emigrating to Australia.
-In 1854 he became Postmaster of Pambula, and managed an inn called the Forest Oak Inn which still stands at a bend on the coast road.
+In 1854 he became Postmaster of Pambula and managed an inn called the Forest Oak Inn which still stands at a bend on the coast road.

-The main land uses were grazing and agriculture, and tented accommodation on stock routes was replaced by slab and bark huts, then by more permanent buildings providing homes, housing, smithies, and hotels.
+The main land uses were grazing and agriculture.
+Tented accommodation on stock routes was replaced by slab and bark huts, then by more permanent buildings providing homes, housing, smithies and hotels.
 Pambula had five licensed hotels by 1856 and the foundation stone for the courthouse was laid in 1860.
 Pambula was proclaimed a town in 1885.

 In 1888, gold was discovered and villages grew up around the mines at nearby Yowaka River and Pipeclay Creek.
-This created a boom in the town, but in the early 20th century production of gold ceased and the prosperity of the town went into a decline.
+This created a boom in the town but in the early 20th century production of gold ceased and the prosperity of the town went into a decline.

 William McKell, Premier of New South Wales from 1941-1947 and Governor-General of Australia from 1947-1953, was born in Pambula in 1891.